 The Bodhisatta was once an ascetic.
 Before this he was a wealthy brahmin who, along with an equally wealthy friend, gave away everything he owned and forsook the world.
 They lived together in the Himalayas eating wild fruits and roots, but never managed to attain full insight.
 After fifty years they went down to a town to get salt and seasoning and ended up staying in a cemetery for a while.
 Then the Bodhisatta went to stay at a friend’s house in another town while the other remained behind.

-One day a robber was caught in the act and the homeowners and watchmen gave chase.
+One day a thief was caught in the act and the homeowners and watchmen gave chase.
 He fled through the sewer into the cemetery where he dropped his haul in front of the ascetic’s hut.
 When the owners saw it lying there they assumed the ascetic was the thief, and they beat him and hauled him off to the king, who, without investigating the matter at all, ordered the ascetic executed by impalement.

 The king’s men first tried to impale him with a stake made of acacia wood and then ones made of nimb wood and iron, but none of these would pierce the ascetic’s skin.
 The ascetic was as surprised about this as the executioners, so he scanned his memories looking for the cause and saw that as a child in a previous life he had pierced a fly with a splinter of ebony.
 Realizing he could not escape the karma of this past sin he told the men they must use a stake made of ebony, which they did.